PlatONEnterprise/Docs/en-us/basics/[English]-quickGuide.md

 ./script/create_accout.sh --ip 127.0.0.1 --rpc_port 6791
 ```

-This command will create a new account, you need to enter an account password when creating, to facilitate unlocking you account.
+By this command you can create a new account, you need to enter an account password when creating, to facilitate unlocking you account.
-The results are as follows:
+The results are as follows, the account's address is recorded in the file `./config.json`:

 ```
 nodeid: 127.0.0.1